Three Simple Steps to Identify Your Optimum Google Ad Budget

 The first step in the process can be eye-opening.
 Ask yourself, what is your goal for new leads or revenue?

-If the goal to grow leads is much larger from current results, the amount to spend in Google Adwords to achieve that target is equally significant.
+If the goal to grow leads is much larger from current results, the amount to spend in Google Ads to achieve that target is equally significant.
 As you will see in just a moment, after someone goes through the process, they are often surprised at how much they have to spend to achieve the goal.